YACLib/YACLib/README.md

 <a name="examples"></a>

 ## Examples
-Here are short examples of using some features from YACLib, for more details check examples in [documentation](https://yaclib.github.io/YACLib/index.html)
+Here are short examples of using some features from YACLib, for more details check [examples](https://yaclib.github.io/YACLib/examples.html) in documentation.

 * Asynchronous pipeline with future
 ```C++